 There is one poem titled “Mekong to Machu Pichu” Can you share the significance of these two places (for her)?

-She had two bucket lists when it came to travelling.
+She had two bucket lists when it came to traveling.
 It was disheartening and interesting at the same time.
-The first was to traverse the course of the Mekong River on backpack.
+The first was to traverse the course of the Mekong River on a backpack.
 We did that together crossing three countries.
 The other was the wish to climb atop the Machu Pichu when the tragedy of her illness struck her.
-When I was invited to attend a Dialogue on Climate Change at the COP summit in Peru, we could have gone and ticked the list but her health did not permit her to visit places with high altitude.
+When I was invited to attend a Dialogue on Climate Change at the COP summit in Peru, we could have gone and ticked the list but her health did not permit her to visit places with high altitudes.
 So it remained a wish and thus the significance.